BlueRiverInteractive/robovm-ios-bindings/README.md

     sourceApplication:(NSString *)sourceApplication
       fallbackHandler:(void(^)(FBAppCall *call))handler;
 ```
 In any way, you can identify them by the `^` symbol.
-`void` is the return type of the block, `FBAppCallHandler` is the name and `FBAppCall call` is the first parameter of this block.
+`void` is the return type of this block, `FBAppCallHandler` is the name and `FBAppCall call` is the first parameter of this block.

 There are two ways in Java to bind a block type: